Skip to content Book on Doctolib

 < 2.2 mm

-incision size through which the implant is inserted
+incision through which the intraocular lens is inserted

 > 85%

-Nearly all modern implants are made of flexible foldable acrylic, injected through a micro-incision of < 2.2 mm.
-Two implant materials dominate in 2026:
+Nearly all modern IOLs are made of flexible foldable acrylic, injected through a micro-incision of < 2.2 mm.
+Two materials dominate in 2026:

 Hydrophobic acrylic

-The gold-standard material, offering excellent biocompatibility, a lower rate of posterior capsule opacification, and optimal optical clarity.
+The gold-standard material for IOLs: excellent biocompatibility, lower rate of posterior capsule opacification, and optimal optical clarity.

 Hydrophilic acrylic